October Gardening Guide: What to plant NOW in the month of October

 Heat Tolerant Greens: Molokhia, New Zealand Spinach, Longevity Spinach, Okinawan Spinach, Katuk, Malabar Spinach, Yerba Mate, Sisso Spinach, Suriname Spinach. & South Sea Salad Tree: If your in zones 9 and up, you could sow seeds or plant some of the more tropical heat tolerant greens.
 The good thing about these greens is that they produce a lot over many months.
 Some are even perennial in warmer climates.
 So you don't have to keep succession sowing like with lettuce.
 Molokhia, Malabar Spinach, and New Zealand Spinach are easily grown from seed.
 The rest are usually propagated by cuttings not seed.

-Tomatoes - I personally feel like its too late to start seeds or transplant tomatoes in October unless your in a frost free area, like zones 10-11.
+I personally feel like its too late to start seeds or transplant tomatoes in October unless your in a frost free area, like zones 11-13.
 You might be ok transplanting some early season tomato cultivars, micro-dwarf or cherry tomatoes.
-Everyone else, should of started seeds back in July to transplant in September.

 Dixondale Farms